kilograham/jpsx/README.md

 That said the code was written a long time ago, and I finally gave up trying to find time to get around to fixing a bunch of embarrassing or old things up and have just open sourced it as people frequently ask (albeit about 14 years later than planned).

-The rest of these instructions are old, but you get the idea;
+The rest of these instructions are old, but you get the idea...

-I just tried, and am able to run on my MacBook Pro with JDK8, and Ubuntu 18.04 with JDK8 and JDK11.
+I just tried, and am able to run on my MacBook Pro with JDK8, and Ubuntu 18.04 with JDK8 and JDK11, and pretty well without sound on a Raspberry Pi 4 using JDK 11 (don't use JDK 8)

 `./unix.sh` (which launches you into console from where you have to press `g`) or `./unix.sh launch` which launches anyway; pass `image=foo.cue` to run a particular game.
+I haven't tried on Windows, but it used to work on XP :-)

-Usually the biggest problem nowadays is speed of blit via AWT path (which used to work fine years ago), however it looks like LWJGL path is currently broken (`./unix.sh lwjgl`) except perhaps for older OSes but the pure Java blit on Mac seems just fine.
-Your mileage on other platforms may vary.
-(Update, Ubuntu seems fine, and Raspbian on Raspberry Pi 4 has proper copy up with openjdk-11-jre; with JDK 8 You get 30ms blit rather than about 0.2ms).
-Note that for Raspberry Pi 4 you currently need to pass `no-sound` on the command line as the machine name, because there don't seem to be enough channels in JavaSound to use them the way the default SPU component does).
+The biggest problem nowadays can be the speed of blit via AWT (this used to work fine years ago, and seems good again in JDK11, or in general on a Mac), however for a while there I had to use `./unix.sh lwjgl` however this will probably not work on reent OSes - it is a very old version.
+For Raspberry Pi 4 pass `no-sound` on the command line as the machine name, although there are a few long pauses where the emu seems to freeze atm.

-Now this is up here, I'll try to at least add some issues that need fixing or changes that I planned to make.
+Now I have actually open sourced; I'll try to at least add some issues that need fixing or changes that I planned to make.
 Note that JPSX will certainly play quite a lot of games correctly, but may fail miserably on others.
 I recommend passing `speculativeExecution=false` on the command line if your game doesn't work (e.g. Final Fantasy VII); speculative execution should only really be needed on very slow machines, and breaks some code that uses overlays.